mattermost/docs/source/install/installing-team-edition-helm-chart.rst

 Once you've deployed the GitLab instance, follow the instructions for the `initial login <https://docs.gitlab.com/charts/installation/deployment.html#initial-login>`__.

-If you're following a process other than the one provided and experience authentication and/or deployment issues, let us know in our `Troubleshooting forum </install/troubleshooting.html>`__ and we'll be happy to help.
+If you're following a process other than the one provided and experience authentication and/or deployment issues, let us know in our :doc:`Troubleshooting forum </install/troubleshooting>` and we'll be happy to help.

 Deploy Mattermost Team Edition Helm Chart with GitLab Helm Chart
 ----------------------------------------------------------------